zrdingpersonal/zrdingpersonal.github.io/_pages/about.md

 ## Research Interests

-My research interest lies in computer systems and databases, including storage system, anomaly detection, resource scheduling, database indexing and partitioning, query and data processing, and their interaction with AI.
+My research interest lies in computer systems and databases, including storage systems, anomaly detection, resource scheduling, database indexing and partitioning, query and data processing, and their interaction with AI.
-Besides, I also hold interest in AI itself and its application.
-As an undergraduating student, there are many fields for me to explore.
+Besides, I also hold an interest in AI itself and its application.
+As an undergraduate student, there are many fields for me to explore.

 Research Experiences
 ------